Skip to main content

 Greet the children and introduce yourself and any helpers that you have.

-Begin the class by discussing Arteban’s saving of the child in Bethlehem.
+Explain that there are stories people have made up about others who might have tried to bring gifts to the new king.
+Briefly share the story of "The Other Wise Man by Henry Van Dyke.
+Be sure to discuss Artaban’s saving of the child in Bethlehem.
 Talk about what his original plan for the ruby was and why he decided to give it to the Soldier instead of to Jesus.

-Tell the dramatic child (so that the others can hear) that they must complete their assignment in a given time period or face the consequences (un-named).
-Send your dramatic student to the far side of the class to “work on their assignment” (Their assignment will be to make peanut butter and jelly sandwiches and yogurt parfaits for the rest of the class)
+Ask for a volunteer for a special project and choose your preselected child.
+Give him or her a piece of paper with the instructions for the snacks and tell the preselected "dramatic" child (so that the others can hear) that they must complete the assignment in a given time period or face the consequences (un-named).
+Send your dramatic student to the far side of the class to “work on their assignment.”
+(Their assignment will be to make peanut butter and jelly sandwiches and yogurt parfaits for the rest of the class.)

 Parfait Directions: In a plastic cup place a couple of spoons of granola.
 Top that with sliced bananas.
 Top the bananas with some yogurt.
 Top the yogurt with a sprinkling of the granola.